anax291/TasteOfDecor/README.md

 2. [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API). _The Intersection Observer API provides a way to asynchronously observe changes in the intersection of a target element with an ancestor element or with a top-level document's viewport._ <br> It is used to trigger animations of different elements as they get into viewport (or as the user scroll)

+3. [Drag and Drop API](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API).
+This API was used to create the page of customization.

-3. [Shadow DOM API](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) and [Custom Elements API](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).
+4. [Shadow DOM API](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) and [Custom Elements API](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).
 They are used in conjunction with each other and help us create a custom element of footer that encapsulates all the markup, style and functionality in it.
 It was used to create footer component so we don't have to repeat code in every file which is redundant and also makes it difficult to make changes (imagine making same changes in multiple files)

    - Open any html file.
 You can find it at the bottom of markup <br> `<custom-footer></custom-footer>`

-4. [Google Map API](https://developers.google.com/maps).
+5. [Google Map API](https://developers.google.com/maps).
 It is used to implement google map in our contact page.

 ---